Spa: Bathing in the 19th and 20th centuries

-The European spa, then, started with structures to house the drinking function — from simple fountains to pavilions to elaborate Trinkhallen.
-The enormous bathhouses came later in the 19th century as a renewed preference for an elaborate bathing ritual to cure ills and improve health came into vogue.
-European architects looked back to Roman civilizations and carefully studied their fine architectural precedents.
-The Europeans copied the same formality, symmetry, division of rooms by function, and opulent interior design in their bathhouses.
-They emulated the fountains and formal garden spaces in their resorts, and they also added new diversions.
-The tour books always mentioned the roomy, woodsy offerings in the vicinity and the faster-paced evening diversions.
+The European spa started with structures to house the drinking function, such as simple fountains, pavilions, and elaborate Trinkhallen.
+Enormous bathhouses came later in the 19th century as a renewed preference for an elaborate bathing ritual to cure ills and improve health became popular.
+European architects looked back to Roman civilizations and emulated their architecture.
+Europeans copied the same formality, symmetry, division of rooms by function, and opulent interior design in their bathhouses.
+They emulated the fountains and formal garden spaces in their resorts, and added new diversions.
+Tour books of the time mentioned the roomy, woodsy offerings in the vicinity and the faster-paced evening diversions.

 By the beginning of the 19th century, the European bathing regimen consisted of numerous accumulated traditions.
 The bathing routine included soaking in hot water, drinking the water, steaming in a vapor room, and relaxing in a cooling room.
-In addition, doctors ordered that patients be douched with hot or cold water and given a select diet to promote a cure.
-Authors began writing guidebooks to the health resorts of Europe explaining the medical benefits and social amenities of each.
-Rich Europeans and Americans traveled to these resorts to take in cultural activities and the baths.
+In addition, doctors ordered that patients be douched with hot or cold water and given curative diets.
+Authors began writing guidebooks to the health resorts of Europe explaining the medical benefits and social amenities, inspiring rich Europeans and Americans to travel to these resorts.

 Each European spa began offering similar cures while maintaining a certain amount of individuality.
-The 19th-century bathing regimen at Karlsbad can serve as a general portrayal of European bathing practices during this century.
-Visitors arose at 6 am to drink the water and be serenaded by a band.
+The 19th-century bathing regimen at Karlsbad consisted of visitors arising at 6 am to drink the water and be serenaded by a band.
 Next came a light breakfast, bath, and lunch.
 The doctors at Karlsbad usually limited patients to certain foods for each meal.
 In the afternoon, visitors went sight-seeing or attended concerts.
 Nightly theatrical performances followed the evening meal.
 This ended around 9 pm with the patients returning to their boardinghouses to sleep until 6 the next morning.
 This regimen continued for as long as a month and then the patients returned home until the next year.
 Other 19th-century European spa regimens followed similar schedules.

-At the beginning of the 20th century, European spas combined a strict diet and exercise regimen with a complex bathing procedure to achieve benefits for the patients.
-One example will suffice to illustrate the change in bathing procedures.
+At the beginning of the 20th century, European spas combined a strict diet and exercise regimen with a complex bathing procedure.
 Patients at Baden-Baden, which specialized in treating rheumatoid arthritis, were directed to see a doctor before taking the baths.
-Once this occurred, the bathers proceeded to the main bathhouse where they paid for their baths and stored their valuables before being assigned a booth for undressing.
+Bathers then proceeded to the main bathhouse where they paid for their baths and stored their valuables before being assigned a booth for undressing.
 The bathhouse supplied bathers with towels, sheets, and slippers.